-- (1) Finance and Resources - (2) Education and Learning
+- (1) Finance and Resources - (2) Standards and Excellence

 The Executive Leadership team meets weekly and by directorate with a full meeting on at least a half termly basis.
-The directorate meetings are led by the Director of Primary Education and Director of Finance and Resources.
+The directorate meetings are led by the Director of Education and Director of Finance and Resources.
 Full meetings are led by the CEO and the Chair of Trustees attends when relevant and available to do so.

 Formation of Audit and Risk committee.
-The Trust Board have resolved to establish a Risk and Audit working party during the 2021/22 academic year.
-The working party will sit as a sub-committee to the Finance and Resources committee.
-The process of formation will involve the review of all current Committee terms of reference to ensure that there are no areas of duplication and the working party works within the requirements of the Academies Trust Handbook 2021, the Governance Handbook 2021 and the established Articles of Association.
+The Trust Board have resolved to establish a Risk and Audit committee during the 2023/24 academic year.
+The committee will sit independently of the Finance and Resources committee.
+The process of formation will involve the review of all current Committee terms of reference to ensure that there are no areas of duplication and the Risk and Audit committee works within the requirements of the Academies Trust Handbook 2023, the Governance Handbook 2021 and the established Articles of Association.